ghi-electronics/Docs/hardware/legacy/netmf/fez_cerberus.md

 To help you evaluate TinyCLR OS, we are providing a preview firmware for G30.
 Load this firmware using our boot loader (link) and then these devices will run TinyCLR-OS

 FEZ Cerb firmware 0.5.0 (link)

+The FEZ Cerberus family of boards, FEZ Cerberus, FEZ Cerbuino and the Cerb40 were originally made to run .NET Micro Framework.
+To

+Like for the FEZ board, we are providing a bootloader to make firmware update easier.
+This loader needs to be loaded once and then TinyCLR OS firmware update is a lot easier.

+Use the ST DFU tool to load the “cerb loader 2345” onto your Cerb board.
+When done, your PC should detect a virtual COM port.
+You can now load the “cerb firmware 0.5.0” onto your board.
+Loadong the firmware us done using a terminal aosftware with XMODEM.
+More info is found on our bootloader page http://docs.ghielectronics.com/hardware/bootloader.html

+You are now ready to start coding http://docs.ghielectronics.com/tinyclr/tutorials/intro.html